-Appendix A also contains unaudited financial information as of and for the six months ended December 31, 2020.
+Appendix A also contains unaudited financial information as of and for the twelve months ended June 30, 2021.
 This financial information has been derived from the unaudited internal records of THDA.
 THDA's independent auditors have not reviewed, examined, or performed any procedures with respect to the unaudited financial information, nor have they expressed an opinion or any other form of assurance on such information, and assume no responsibility for, and disclaim any association with the unaudited information.
 The unaudited information is preliminary and is subject to change as a result of the audit and may materially differ from the audited financial statements when they are released.
+No prediction can be made at this time as to when the audited financial statements will be released, but when they are released they will be filed with the MSRB through its Electronic Municipal Market Access (EMMA) system.